 Plan in advance how to measure results so you can know exactly how well you are doing.
 This is what is meant by "measurable" goals.
 If you can't keep score as you go along you are likely to lose motivation.
 Re-work your plan of action to allow for obstacles which may stand in your way.
 Try to foresee obstacles and plan ways to avert or minimize them.

 Adams Financial Services assists small businesses owners in expanding operations, manage growth or launch new ventures.
-We have consultants that help small business owners finance, develop and manage their businesses.
+Our small business accounting services help small business owners finance, develop and manage their businesses.

 Business Management - Record Keeping